COVID-19 Employee Resources

 Changes to Work Practices

-If you need to request an accommodation for the fall, please with the Office of Human Resources Development (HRD) to discuss your specific situation, documentation requirements, and options.More Information
+If you need to request an accommodation for the spring, please contact the Office of Human Resources Development (HRD) to discuss your specific situation, documentation requirements, and options.More Information

 Technology Resources for Employees